ZxAYED/AdsManagement-frontend/README.md

 ## 🙌 Acknowledgment

-This project was a collaborative effort by a dedicated team of developers.
+This project was a collaborative effort by a dedicated team of developers (Friends).
 We are proud of the final product and the teamwork that went into it.

 ---